Raymond E. Wilt Memorial Highway

 On October 19, 1998, a truck jackknifed on the ramp from the I-376 to I-279 south.
 The driver lost control as he took the curve from the Parkway East to the Parkway West.
 The truck hit the left side of the ramp and the driver managed to steer the truck back onto the expressway.
 However, it then hit the right side and crashed through the bridge railing.
 The crash happened at 8:30 in the morning and took crews until 5:00 PM to clean up the area.

 In that same month, a rental truck filled with items from a family that just moved to Pittsburgh tipped over on the bridge across Point State Park.
 All of the belongings spilled onto the park below.
 In December, a man who was stopped for DUI and speeding lost control and his car flew over the guide rail and landed in the park.
-It was quite a 1998 for Pittsburgh's Citiparks Department.
+Needless to say, it was quite a 1998 for Pittsburgh's Citiparks Department.

 For those of you who hate losing the radio while you are going through a tunnel, you need to try the Fort Pitt Tunnels.
 In 1999, radio repeaters were installed through the tunnel so that motorists could receive FM and AM broadcasts.
 The system was developed by hometown institution, Carnegie Mellon University.
 A year later, an advanced overheight warning system was installed at the western portal.

 Not one, but three reconstruction projects relating to the Fort Pitt Bridge and Tunnel rehabilitation project occurred in the last year of the 20th Century: the outbound 10th Street Bypass, Liberty Avenue, and the Portal Bridge.
-On April 29, 1999 the Portal Bridge was closed for reconstruction and reopened at midnight on June 23, 1999.
-The Portal Bridge lanes that carry traffic from the Fort Duquesne Bridge, 10th Street Bypass and Fort Duquesne Boulevard to the Fort Pitt Bridge reopened on July 28, 1999.
+On April 29, 1999 the southbound Portal Bridge which carry traffic from the Fort Duquesne Bridge, 10th Street Bypass and Fort Duquesne Boulevard to the Fort Pitt Bridge reopened on July 28, 1999.
 August 1, 1999 the Liberty Avenue ramps closed and reopened 45 days later.
+The northbound lanes As part of the $15.3 million project, the 24-inch-high concrete sidewalls were replace by 42-inch-high to prevent trucks from tipping over and spilling their loads into Point State Park below.

 View of the Fort Pitt Bridge from the Monongahela River.